COMPLEX CYBER HIGIENE

 Manage information assets

-Managing information assets starts with conducting an inventory.
-This inventory should document hardware, applications, databases, and other information assets.
+Managing information assets starts with conducting an inventory, which should document hardware, applications, databases, and other information assets.
+Managing information assets requires a structured lifecycle of inventory, classification, access control, and secure.

 Assess threats and vulnerabilities

 Threats are sources of danger to information assets.
 Vulnerabilities exist in people, processes, and technologies.
 It is important to list all the pertinent threats, categorize them, and rank them based on their importance.
-Making a list of applicable vulnerabilities and ranking them based on their impact to the organization is advisable.
+Making a list of applicable vulnerabilities and ranking them based on their impact to the organization.

 Manage risks